Terms & Conditions of Use of OCA Website

 1.1 Defined terms

-Child or Children means a person or persons under the age of eighteen (18) years that the Parties upload Content about to the OCA Website.
+Child or Children means a person or persons under the age of eighteen (18) years old about who the Parties upload Content about to the OCA Website.

 Documentation means any user manual, guides, explanatory notes or memoranda that may or may not be supplied with the Program provided by OCA as updated from time to time.